 - Sony (SIEE)

 - Dumpling Design

 - Jollywise Media

-We work in close partnership with games companies such as Sumo Digital, SN Systems and Sony Computer Entertainment Europe (SCEE).
+We work in close partnership with games companies such as Sumo Digital, SN Systems and Sony Interactive Entertainment Europe (SIEE).
 They provide equipment and input into the design, development and delivery of the course, ensuring we teach the very latest topics.
-For example, industry speakers give talks on specialist topics and offer employability advice.
+We also work with Grads In Games to organise industry speakers to give talks on specialist topics and offer employability advice.

-We've been awarded PlayStation®First status by Sony (SCEE), providing unique access to PlayStation® professional development hardware (dev-kits) and software (SDK) and equipping students with industry-relevant game development skills across PlayStation® 4 and PlayStation® VR.
+We've been awarded PlayStation®First status by Sony (SIEE), providing access to PlayStation® professional development hardware (devkits) and software (SDK) and equipping students with industry-relevant game development skills across PlayStation® and PlayStation® VR.

 There is an annual student prize for the best software development tool, sponsored by SN Systems — a part of Sony Interactive Entertainment.

 This course prepares you for a career in

 - game software development

 - software engineering